Reviews You Can Rely On

 The rest of the models we measured hit their peak decibels in the 80-90 decibel range.
 What distinguished these models was the overall pitch and sound of the unit while running.
 Whereas some registered at higher decibels, their low pitch actually made them seem quieter to the ear while operating.

-We measured the Oregon BL300 at 86 decibels — the second loudest decibel score.
-However, this cordless blower also had a very soft sound and was not at all unpleasant.
+We measured the EWork EK-01GYG at 86 decibels and the Leapful LP-69 at 85 decibels, which seemed high.
+However, both of these cordless blowers also had a very soft sound and were not at all unpleasant, giving them note to anyone in need of a softer sounding product.
 This is in contrast to the Milwaukee M18 and DeWalt 20V, which, despite scoring second and third in the decibel test (81 and 82 decibels, respectively), both felt the loudest to our naked ears.

 leaf blower - no matter what sort of outdoor debris you're trying to clear, the...